-Benjamin Hackbarth is the founder and director of the Interdisciplinary Centre for Composition and Technology and the artistic director of the Open Circuit Festival.
+Benjamin Hackbarth directs the Interdisciplinary Centre for Composition and Technology and the artistic director of the Open Circuit Festival.
 He is Head of Composition at the University of Liverpool where he lectures and writes music for instruments and electronic sound.
 He has a Ph.D. from the University of California, San Diego where he studied composition with Roger Reynolds and received a Master's degree while working with Chaya Czernowin.
 He has a bachelor's degree in composition from the Eastman School of Music.

 Ben has been composer in research at IRCAM three times since 2010.
 He was also a composer affiliated with the Center for Research and Computing in the Arts (CRCA) and a Sonic Arts Researcher at CalIT2.
 He has had residencies at Cité des Arts, Centre Internationale de Récollets, Akademie Schloss Solitude and the Santa Fe Chamber Music Festival.
 In addition to writing concert music, he has collaborated with other artists to create multimedia installations with realtime graphics, sound and motion tracking.